Nicholas d'Orlando

 Nicholas d'Orlando (born April 9, 2003) is an American racing driver who competed in the 2024 Radical Cup North America driving for Graham Rahal Performance.
 He previously competed in the 2023 USF2000 Championship driving for Exclusive Autosport. d'Orlando is the 2021 F1600 Championship Series champion.
+In 2024, Radical Indianapolis announced the addition of d’Orlando to the team in Sebring.

 Racing career

 F1600 Championship Series

 Due to budgetary issues, d'Orlando did not race in 2019 and 2020.
 In 2021, he made his car racing debut in the F1600 Championship Series driving for Team Pelfrey.
 He would take his maiden pole at the first race of the season at Carolina Motorsports Park, but ultimately retired at lap 14.
 He would immediately take his maiden win in the second race of the season. d'Orlando would go onto have a dominant season winning 12 out of 24 races and taking 18 podiums.
 He would finish 176 points ahead of the nearest competitor.

 USF Juniors

 On February 9, 2022, it was announced that d'Orlando would compete in the inaugural USF Juniors season in 2022 driving for DC Autosport with Cape Motorsports.
 Due to a lack of budget, he would not compete in the Virginia International Raceway round.
 However, he did not return for the rest of the season, instead opting to race in the USF2000 Championship.